GnosisEcosystemFund/Gnosis-Bounties-/gnosis-buyback/Readme.md

 </pre>
 </td>
 <td>
-Withdraw an amount of tokens e.g. WETH by providing the _tokenAddress & _userAddress
+Withdraw an amount of tokens e.g. WETH by providing the _tokenAddress, amount and destination address (_toAddress)
 </td>
 </tr>
 </table>